 Unless otherwise stated, these questions will focus on private lenders who make business purpose loans secured by residential real estate or who make loans secured by commercial real estate.

 I have a CFL license for business purpose residential loans and commercial real estate.
-Can I upgrade or convert this license to start doing consumer purpose loans?
+Can I upgrade or convert this mortgage license to start doing consumer purpose loans?

 No. The DFPI requires a separate application through the NMLS portal.